mike14747/hotel-worx-3/docs/REST-API-DOCS.md

 > ## '/api/reservations/:id'
 > * Takes in a reservation_id parameter in the url.
 > * Returns an array containing a single reservation object.
-> * This route should be used in conjunction with the **/api/reservations/:id/res-rooms** route to get all rooms associated with this reservation.
+> * This route should be used in conjunction with the **/api/reservations/:id/res-rooms** route to get detailed info about all rooms associated with this reservation.
 ```
 // sample response from this route
 [